ELELAB/MAVISp_automatization/README.md

 - **Retrieving available PDB information through PDB miner**: Information about all possible experimental structures available in the Protein Data Bank (PDB), such as resolution, experimental method, and missing residues, is collected for each entry in the input file.
 The readouts are stored in the "structure_selection/pdbminer/" path.

+- **Filtering PDB miner results**: Complexes extracted by PDB miner are filtered based on a 10 Å interaction distance.
+Only complexes meeting this criterion are retained, and their binding interface residues are extracted.
+If available, the PDB structures of these complexes are downloaded.
+The readouts are stored in the "structure_selection/pdbminer_complexes/" folder.

 - **Trimming AlphaFold models**: The AlphaFold model is trimmed based on the specified range in the input file.
 Only regions with high pLDDT scores are retained.
 The trimmed PDB files are stored in the "structure_selection/trimmed_model/" path.
 The residue range is used in subsequent steps to filter the mutation list for calculations.